 NOTE—The AP might set the LDPC Extra Symbol Segment field to 1 regardless of the value derived from the calculations.
 The AP might select a value for the Pre-FEC Padding Factor field that differs from that derived from the calculations described in (#8134)36.3.13.3.5 (Encoding process for an EHT MU PPDU).

-For an EHT TB PPDU sent in response to a frame containing a TRS Control subfield, the parameters used to derive the common values TPE and NSYM are described in 35.4.2.3.2 (TXVECTOR parameters for EHT TB PPDU response to Trigger frame).
+For an EHT TB PPDU sent in response to a frame containing a TRS Control subfield, the parameters used to derive the common values TPE and NSYM are described in 35.5.2.3.3 (TXVECTOR parameters for EHT TB PPDU response toTRS Control subfield).

 Straw Poll: Do you support to incorporate the proposed draft text in this document to the next revision of TGbe Draft?